 Many community venues provide a food service of some kind.
 The way it operates varies from volunteer run canteens, to franchised cafes, to just a vending machine or water station varies greatly.

-A Fuel to Go and Play food service includes:
+A Fuel to Go & Play food service includes:

 - An onsite canteen, café, kiosk or coffee shop at the local sporting club, pool or play centre (includes bar setup in local clubs)

-- A small portable barbeque that is used on game days and special events
+- A small portable barbeque used on game days and at special events

-- An eski filled with drinks and snacks for matches
+- An eski filled with drinks and fruit used during activities

-- Drinks provided to players during and after game
+- Drinks provided to players during and after games

 - Vending machines (stocked by a club member or a private contractor)